Ghoonghats and Ghagras

 Stepping back to the Dabangg sequence, my favorite part remains Dadisa’s unexpected joyous reaction to eating popcorn (or makai ke phule as she calls them) for the first time.
 As a follow-up, I remember adding a bit to the episode that followed – with Dadisa instructing her beendanis to make popcorn for breakfast!

-refers to her as “Ek chorri thi, Munni!” adding further that she is bound to be badnaam of she wears such clothes and dances.
+Also memorable of course, is Dadisa’s horrified reaction to Munni Badnam Huyi.
+Upon returning home, she refers to her as “Ek chorri thi, Munni!” adding further that she is bound to be ‘badnaam’ if she wears such clothes and dances.
 The following week, I walked by the editing suite where this very scene was being knitted together.
 In the middle of his chuckle, one editor asked the other – “Yeh comedy episode hai kya?”
 (Is this a comedy episode?)

 As the saying goes, your first impression is often the last impression.
 The universe decided to become generous one day, and I somehow became a part of it.
-This is the only way I can explain how a legendary show like Balika Vadhu became my first impression of show business.
+This is the only way I can explain how a legendary show like this became my first impression of show business.
 There is so much to say, so many more memories to relive.

 Feel free to drop your thoughts or share your favorite moments from Balika Vadhu in the comments below.
 Your connection means the world to me.
 Until the next installment, keep the Bollywood magic alive in your hearts!

-Please share your comments below, we would love to hear from you!
+I would love to hear from you!

 Leave a Reply